Academic Calendar 2024-2025

 Course Learning Outcomes:

-1. Students can explain in written and oral presentations the complexities involved in an analysis of the broad context of the evaluation process, indicating the social forces that shape policy space, why there is so often resistance to program evaluation, and the significance of the theoretical and empirical links between the process of program evaluation and the social construction of social problems.
+1. Explain in written and oral presentations the complexities involved in an analysis of the broad context of the evaluation process, indicating the social forces that shape policy space, why there is so often resistance to program evaluation, and the significance of the theoretical and empirical links between the process of program evaluation and the social construction of social problems.

-2. Students can explain in written and oral presentations the unique aspects of evaluation research and identify the difference between pure and applied research as well as the political character of the evaluation process
+2. Explain in written and oral presentations the unique aspects of evaluation research and identify the difference between pure and applied research as well as the political character of the evaluation process.

 SOCY 421 Multivariate Statistical Applications Units: 3.00